 It is not a question of technology

-"It's a question of interacting with lawmakers and perception of passengers," he said Christian scherer, commercial director of Airbus.
+“It's a question of interaction with legislators and passenger perception,” he said Christian scherer, commercial director of Airbus.
 He is right.

-He added that the Boeing disasters "they highlighted and stressed the need for absolute and uncompromising safety in this sector, whether from Airbus, Boeing or any other company".
+He added that the Boeing disasters “they have highlighted and underlined the need for absolute and uncompromising safety in this industry, whether from Airbus, Boeing or any other company.”

-Today, it appears that Airbus' stance on the matter remains the same.
+Today, it appears that Airbus' position on the matter remains the same.

 Airbus remains cautious, however

-The analysis of the potential of these technologies will help to "improve flight operations and overall aircraft performance" (just think to the incredible SABER under development, which will take passengers from London to New York in an hour).
+Analyzing the potential of such technologies will help “improve flight operations and overall aircraft performance” (just think to the incredible SABER currently under development, which will take passengers from London to New York in one hour).

-However, the pilots will remain "at the center of operations", according to a statement by the company.
+The pilots, however, will remain "at the center of operations", according to a statement from the company.
 In other words: unmanned planes DRIVING, but someone will be on board.

-"Autonomous technologies are key to supporting pilots, allowing them to focus less on aircraft operations and more on strategic decision making and mission management," concludes.
+“Autonomous technologies are critical to supporting pilots, allowing them to focus less on aircraft operations and more on strategic decision making and mission management,” concludes.

 Current air traffic laws in much of the world require the "four eyes" rule in the cockpit.
 This means that two pilots must always be present.
 If one requests a break, the other must be ready to step in and take their place.